matthewcucio/weather-now/README.md

 ## 🚀 Features

-- Search weather by city
+- 🔍 **Search by City** – Enter a city to get the current weather instantly.
 - Displays current temperature, condition, and weather icon
 - Shows recent search history
 - Error handling for invalid city names